Why Spay or Neuter?

 - Evaluate red/white blood cell count and basic organ functions

-- Conduct imaging studies or heart tests
+- Conduct imaging study

-- IV catheter placement to provide IV fluid therapy and for venous access if indicated
+- IV catheter placement to provide IV fluid therapy and for venous access

 - heart rhythm